MDivyaPrakash/MLCyberSecurityLab2/README.md

 The Google drive link where the experiments were implemented is [here](https://drive.google.com/drive/folders/1GBAnKo04gTphDUpSpkQC7vQn-QICxfV7?usp=sharing).

 Note :As mentioned in the reference Colab File, the Keras prevents from saving this kind of sub-classed model as HDF5 file since it is not serializable.
 So, the repaired model was directly used, for the evaluation,  instead of storing and retrieving.
-However, the Bprime weights are saved in the models folder in the attached model folder in this repository.
+However, the Bprime weights are saved in the models folder in the attached in this repository.